prushton2/blockchain/README.md

 ## If you are running locally (for some reason)
 This project requires NodeJS and Python 2.7 or higher to run.
 The default database used is [replit.com](https://replit.com)'s database.
 This is hardcoded into the program, and I plan on making it easier to switch databases

+## Client side app
+use [blockchain-client](https://github.com/prushton2/blockchain-client) to interact with the future versions of this database.
+This app is currently in development and doesnt need to be used to interact with the database.

 ## Using
 The current encryption code is awful, and I plan on improving it.
 For the time being, this is how you use the program: